Nomad Foods: Origin

-Nomad Foods was founded on 1 April 2014 as an investment vehicle without operational business by Noam Gottesman and Martin E. Franklin.
-Its shares were listed on the London Stock Exchange.
-On 20 April 2015, Nomad Holding announced it would acquire the Iglo Group (with its brands Iglo, Birds Eye and Findus in Italy), based in Feltham, England, from Permira for €2.6 billion.
-On 1 July 2015 Nomad Holdings completed the acquisition and renamed itself to Nomad Foods.
-Permira holds a 9 percent stake in the new company.
+Nomad Foods was founded as Nomad Holdings on 1 April 2014 by Noam Gottesman and Martin E. Franklin.

+On 20 April 2015, Nomad Holdings announced it would acquire the Iglo Group (with its brands Iglo, Birds Eye and Findus Italy) from private equity firm Permira for €2.6 billion.
+The acquisition was completed on 1 July 2015, and Nomad Holdings renamed itself to Nomad Foods.
+Permira retained a minority stake in the company.